 Premixing.
 For ingredients with extremely different characteristics, you can eliminate mixing headaches by premixing one ingredient with other ingredients.
 This is especially useful with a minor ingredient.

 When a mixture contains a minor ingredient and large quantities of other ingredients (such as an active ingredient in a pharmaceutical blend or a seasoning in a soup mix), the minor ingredient is typically critical to the product and often the most expensive component.
 However, the minor ingredient’s small quantity makes it difficult to mix uniformly with the other in- gredients.
 The minor ingredient can be lost before mixing starts (by becoming airborne) or during mixing (by becoming electrostatically charged and clinging to the mixer’s cover or agitator).
-During mixing, the minor ingredient can also migrate toward the mixer’s dead spots (for instance, in a ’s bottom or near the trunnions in a tumble blender).
+During mixing, the minor ingredient can also migrate toward the mixer’s dead spots (for instance, in a ribbon blender’s bottom or near the trunnions in a tumble blender).
 By premixing, you can disperse the minor ingredient throughout another ingredient to ensure a uniform mixture.

 Size.
 When two ingredients’ particle sizes are extremely different, the ingredients can separate and stratify because the smaller particles tend to migrate downward, a problem that can be exaggerated when the mixture is transferred.
 To take advantage of this natural tendency, add ingredients with large particles first and those with small particles last.
 Another way to prevent separation of some mixtures is to add a small amount of oil, either just after all ingredients are added or during mixing (for instance, by spraying oil into the mixer).
 This coats the smaller particles, aiding uniform mixing.
 To add an ingredient with very large particles (such as nuts in a brownie mix), avoid mixing the ingredient in the mixer and, instead, add the ingredient at the packaging stage.